chleverenz/MorseSimulation/README.md

     ```

 - createaudio.py  creates an audio from a timingfile.
 It will create a wavfile with the provided timing which is
     interpreted as/in milliseconds.
 You can set the frequency, the noise and the volume for example.
 This wavfile could be the input to the final reconstruction.
-As text and timing is available, the quality could be tested :-)
+As text and timing is available, the quality could be tested :-) Also, an adc file is created which shows the plain values which are used for the wavfiles.
+    As there is also an option to create a wavfile from an adc file one could "filter" the adc file to another adc file and make it hearable.

     ```bash
     python3 createaudio.py -f example.timing